matelajtos/ml-frameworks/README.md

-# ML framework rating tool
+# Machine Learning framework project documentation

-This project's goal is to provide an objective way of comparing [GitHub](https://github.com/) machine learning libraries based on their community size.

-### Main goals
+### 1.Main goals of this project
+#### 1.1 Implemented goals

-  - Collect all of the most important machine learning libraries that are available on GitHub.
+  - Collect all of the most important machine learning libraries (tools, frameworks etc.) that are available on GitHub.
   - Calculate a score for each one based on the statistics (stars, watch, forks, contributors).
-  - Display them descending order in a visually pleasing manner.
   - Keep track of tendencies and be able to predict future alterations in popularity.
-  - Move the project to Microsoft Azure, where score updates would happen on some trigger.
+  - Move the project to **Microsoft Azure**, where score updates would happen on some trigger.

-Some more that we want to achieve later:
+#### 1.2 Opportunities for developing the project

+  -Display frameworks descending order in a visually pleasing manner.
-  - Finer scoring system.
+  -Finer scoring system.
-  - Grouping by types of ML.

-### The formula
+  -ML grouping by types.

+### Calculation of the score

+The score is calculated from stars, watch, forks and contributor numbers.
+The result is the length of a vector in a 4-dimensional space.
+After having calculated all of the needed vector lengths, normalized score can be computed that gives more of a comprehensible rank.

 The following formula gives the basis of comparison:

 <p align="center">